rachelmwood/OCSEAN_training/README.md

 # OCSEAN_training
-Training materials for python training as part of the OCSEAN project
+Training materials for python training as part of the OCSEAN project conducted in December 2025.